code-workbench/sample-spark-to-sql-using-bcp/README.md

    ./scripts/setup_environment.sh
    ```

+**NOTE: Manual Updates in the Azure Portal**
+The following are the manual updates:

+- Update the SQL Server to enable Entra ID, adding your current user as the admin for SQL.
+- Make sure to open the Database, and run the query found at "./sql/create_table.sql" to create the table for data to land in.
-**NOTE: The user account being used to run the scripts will need azure permissions to the blob storage account.
-Specifically "Storage Blob Data Contributor"**
+- The user account being used to run the scripts will need azure permissions to the blob storage account.
+Specifically "Storage Blob Data Contributor"

 3. **Run the Pipeline:**
    ```bash